17 Best Places to Visit in California

 Hiking trail in Sonoma County

 Sonoma County is one of the best places to visit in Northern California for scenic hikes in the rolling hills and along the coast.
-Tucked away along a rugged stretch of ocean bluffs and craggy headlands, the Sonoma Coast State Park inspires nature lovers who appreciate pristine scenery, solitude, and secluded sandy beaches.

 The Foothill Regional Park offers seven miles of trails through a serene landscape of oak woodlands, flowering meadows, and gently rolling hillsides, plus three ponds for fishing.
 There are also picnic tables located in various areas of the park.

 Besides stunning nature sites, Sonoma County and neighboring Napa Valley boast plenty of cultural attractions.
-The historic town of Sonoma, centering around a shady plaza and old Spanish Mission, invites leisurely strolls, window-shopping, and picnics in the square.

 The trend-setting Napa Valley is a mecca for luxury resorts, boutique hotels, and gourmet restaurants.
-Napa Valley's most renowned restaurant (and most difficult place to reserve a table) is The French Laundry in Yountville (10 miles from Napa), awarded three Michelin stars.
+Napa Valley's most renowned restaurant (and the most difficult place to reserve a table) is The French Laundry in Yountville (10 miles from Napa), awarded three Michelin stars.

-Nestled in the foothills of Mount Saint Helena and surrounded by vineyards, Calistoga (30 miles from Napa) has a charming downtown and spas with mineral hots springs.
-The Calistoga Spa Hot Springs treats guests to a pampering experience at its geothermal hot springs and resort hotel property.
+Nestled in the foothills of Mount Saint Helena and surrounded by vineyards, Calistoga (30 miles from Napa) has a charming downtown and spas with mineral hot springs.

 Point Arena Lighthouse, Mendocino